Nicole Byer: Comedic style

-Commentary on racism in the industry

-Byer has been vocal about a casting experience where she was asked to act out stereotypical blackness, including making a comedy sketch about it.
-Nicole tells the story of auditioning for Nestle, "So the cast director was a white lady ... and she was like, "OK, Nicole, how do I say this — I need you to be as black as possible, and if you go too black, I'll bring you back."
-And in my head I was like, "What does that mean?" [...] it's hurtful when you realize: Oh, Hollywood understands one type of black.
-And there isn't just one type of black — just like there isn't one type of white.
-Like, Emma Stone, Emma Roberts — all these girls get to exist and they don't have to be one thing.
-They can be anything they want.
-And we have to be just one thing."Byer also recollects when she was younger and adults would comment on how well-spoken she was and it took her into adulthood to recognize that as the microaggression it is.

-After years of on-set makeup artists not knowing how to work on her dark skin, Byer learned how to do her own makeup.
-Similar issues with hairstylists caused Byer to start buying and wearing wigs, instead of dealing with people who did not know how to do her hair and get her ready to be on screen.

 Personal life

 Byer supports body positivity and stated in an interview with Brit+Co, "Body positivity, to me, means you accept the body that you're in...
 And if you want to change it, you can, but you should love the skin that you're in currently, forever.
 Because everyone is beautiful.
 No one's truly ugly.
 You're always beautiful to somebody, and you're always ugly to somebody."

 On her sexual orientation, Byer has said that she "doesn't identify as straight", but is uncomfortable with the labels "bisexual" or "queer."
 She has stated on her podcast Why Won't You Date Me? that she is open to dating people of any gender, and has dated men and women in the past.

 She lives in Los Angeles with her two rescue dogs named Clyde and Charlie.
 She previously lived with fellow comedian John Milhiser.

+Byer was diagnosed with attention deficit hyperactivity disorder as an adult.